codecygen/034_RESTful-API-wikiDB/README.md

 HOW IT WORKS?
 ===
 1) localhost:3000 will show all the entered title and contents to the database.
-2) if there is nothing exists, new title and content can be added to the database with POSTMAN App's POST request from the localhost:3000/articles.
+2) GLOBAL GET, POST, DELETE REQUESTS: if there is nothing exists, new title and content can be added to the database with POSTMAN App's POST request from the localhost:3000/articles.
 This link is the link for GET, POST and DELETE requests for database and all of the can be done from POSTMAN App.
+From the same link, you can also delete the entire database with DELETE request.
-3) If you would like to request a special title and content, GET request can be done via localhost:3000/articles/"countryname".
+3) SPECIFIC GET REQUEST: If you would like to request a title and content, GET request can be done via localhost:3000/articles/"countryname".
 If "countryname" is not in the database, web app will warn you that it does not exist in the database.
-4) If you would like to edit a special title and content, go to localhost:3000/articles/"countryname".
-Then with POSTMAN App fire up a PUT request, change title and content to the one you want and click send.
+4) SPECIFIC PUT REQUEST: If you would like to edit a title and/or content, go to localhost:3000/articles/"countryname".
+Then with POSTMAN App fire up a PUT request, change title and/or content to the one you want and click send.
+In PUT request, for example if you leave title section empty but only put a new content section, PUT request will update the title section as an empty string and content will be the content you newly requested.
+5) SPECIFIC PATCH REQUEST: If you would like to edit a title and/or content, go to localhost:3000/articles/"countryname".
+Then with POSTMAN App fire up a PATCH request, change title and/or content to the one you want and click send.
+In PATCH request, for example if you leave title section empty but only put a new content section, PATCH request will keep the title section as the original one in database and content will be the content you newly requested.
+6) SPECIFIC DELETE REQUEST: If you would like to delete a title and content, go to localhost:3000/articles/"countryname".
+Then with POSTMAN App fire up a DELETE request.
+This will delete the entry from the database for that specific country.

 Entries we would like to enter